 After connecting an outbuilding to the family home via an extension, Sheila and David Coles created their dream classic-style kitchen space.

-The owners: Sheila Coles, a marketing director, and her husband David, who is an architect, live here with their children, Laura, 16, Jenny, 14, and Edward, 11
+The owners: Sheila Coles, a marketing director, and her husband David, who is an architect, live here with their children, Laura, 16, Jenny, 14, and Edward, 11 The property: A five-bedroom detached house The location: Bedfordshire What they spent: The project cost around £200,000

 The first thing we did when we moved here was to knock down the original house,’ says Sheila.
 ‘I know that sounds drastic, but we had always wanted to build the perfect family home.’